Colm1711/curdine/README.md

 ### JS Validation
 The Javascript of the each page of the site was validated using [JSHint validation tool](https://jshint.com/).
 All pages returned a pass with 0 errors and 0 warnings.
+Unused vars are from boostrap & google documentation.
+The dollar signs are Jquery query selectors.

 <details><summary>script.js</summary>
 <img src="readme/javascript_score.png">